Elephant: Mating

 Elephants are polygynous breeders, and most copulations occur during rainfall.
-An oestrous cow uses pheromones in her urine and vaginal secretions to signal her readiness to mate.
-A bull will follow a potential mate and assess her condition with the flehmen response, which requires him to collect a chemical sample with his trunk and taste it with the vomeronasal organ at the roof of the mouth.
+An oestrous cow uses pheromones in its urine and vaginal secretions to signal readiness to a mate.
+A bull will follow a potential mate and then assess this mate's condition with the flehmen response, which requires the bull to collect a chemical sample using its trunk and taste the sample with the vomeronasal organ at the roof of the mouth.
 The oestrous cycle of a cow lasts 14–16 weeks, with the follicular phase lasting 4–6 weeks and the luteal phase lasting 8–10 weeks.
 While most mammals have one surge of luteinizing hormone during the follicular phase, elephants have two.
-The first (or anovulatory) surge, appears to change the female's scent, signaling to males that she is in heat, but ovulation does not occur until the second (or ovulatory) surge.
+The first (or anovulatory) surge appears to change the female's scent, signaling to males that the female is in heat, but ovulation does not occur until the second (or ovulatory) surge.
 Cows over 45–50 years of age are less fertile.

 Bulls engage in a behaviour known as mate-guarding, where they follow oestrous females and defend them from other males.
 Most mate-guarding is done by musth males, and females seek them out, particularly older ones.
 Musth appears to signal to females the condition of the male, as weak or injured males do not have normal musths.
-For young females, the approach of an older bull can be intimidating, so her relatives stay nearby for comfort.
-During copulation, the male rests his trunk on the female.
+For young females, the approach of an older bull can be intimidating, so relatives stay nearby for comfort.
+During copulation, the male rests its trunk on the female.
 The penis is mobile enough to move without the pelvis.
 Before mounting, it curves forward and upward.
 Copulation lasts about 45 seconds and does not involve pelvic thrusting or an ejaculatory pause.

 Homosexual behaviour has been observed in both sexes.
 As in heterosexual interactions, this involves mounting.
 Male elephants sometimes stimulate each other by playfighting, and "championships" may form between old bulls and younger males.
 Female same-sex behaviours have been documented only in captivity, where they engage in mutual masturbation with their trunks.